Over a Dozen Nifty Ways to Reuse Empty Gift Cards

 Cut colorful gift cards into small pieces and you can use them to create mosaic patterns in lieu of more expensive materials.
 Here's an idea for a mosaic photo frame made with gift cards.
 And if you are looking for a conversation piece, here's an idea for a mosaic table that gets its pizzazz from empty cards.

-Keep Spare Keys Safe in Your Wallet
+Use Old Gift Cards to Keep Spare Keys Safe in Your Wallet

 LifeHacker.com ran a contest calling for interesting uses for empty gift cards, and the winner was a simple idea for keeping spare keys safe in your wallet.
 Tape an extra house or car key to the inside of an empty gift card, then tape another gift card on top of it.
 Tuck the resulting key sandwich into one of the credit card slots in your wallet and you won't have to worry about the key falling out or getting lost.

-You can also use a similar technique to create place setting name cards for your next dinner party or holiday meal.
+You can also use a similar technique to create place-setting name cards for your next dinner party or holiday meal.

 Create Holiday Decorations from Gift Cards